abraaoneves/abraaoneves/README.md

 <h3>About Me!</h3>

-  🙋🏻‍ Exploring new technologies, improve skills with distributed systems architecture in environment Cloud ☁️.
+  🙋🏻‍ Exploring new technologies, improve skills with distributed systems architecture.
   💼 Working as a Development team Leader at [Renault Brazil](https://renault.com.br).

 <h3>⚙️ Stack</h3>